reagro/carob/README.md

 The script file should be `<uri>.R`  where <`uri`> is a normalized URI (see example scripts).
 You should use standard variable names if available, and express all data in standard units.
 See the `.csv` files in the `terms` folder.

+Style: use base R, and a as few packages as reasonably possible.
+Avoid the tidyverse dialect.
+Do not use `%>%`.
+You can use `|>` but only sparingly, never use more than 2 in one statement.

 ### Get the data